Experience Matters

 Our experts can assist you in all areas related to USP chapters <795> Pharmaceutical Compounding – Nonsterile Preparations, <797> Pharmaceutical Compounding – Sterile Preparations, and <800> Hazardous Drugs – Handling in the Healthcare Setting, including but not limited to:

-- Personnel training and qualification including aseptic training
+- Personnel training and qualification, including aseptic training

-- Development of critical systems including environmental monitoring program, cleaning and disinfection program, and media-fill testing
+- Development of critical systems, including environmental monitoring program, cleaning and disinfection program, and media-fill testing

 - Terminal sterilization cycle development and validation